-The good news?
-The deduction can shelter the last 20% of the income you earn in a business from income taxes.
+The deduction counts as really good news.
+It can shelter the last 20% of the income you earn in a business from income taxes.

 But the bad news?
-Successful service businesses may get disqualified from using the pass-through entity deduction.
+Successful service businesses may get disqualified from using the deduction.

-Tip: If you’re not yet knowledgeable about the new Section 199A pass-thru entity deduction, stop here, read our blog post Pass-thru Income Deduction: Top Twelve Things Every Business Must Know, and then come back.
-For purposes of this blog post, I’m going to assume you know the stuff covered in that post.
+Tip: If you’re not yet knowledgeable about the new Section 199A pass-thru entity deduction, stop here.
+Go read our blog post Pass-thru Income Deduction: Top Twelve Things Every Business Must Know.
+This blog post assume you know the stuff covered in that other post.

 How Service Business Disqualification Works

-But the statute also includes a vague catchall which says that any high income business owner potentially also gets disqualified if they earn their income in a
+Further, the statute includes a vague catchall.
+That catchall says that any high income business owner also gets disqualified if they earn their income in a

 trade or business where the principal asset of such trade or business is the reputation or skill of 1 or more of its employees or owners.